MIMS Admissions FAQ (Frequently Asked Questions)

 We keep copies of previously submitted transcripts for two years from the date of your previous application; you will still need to submit any new or updated transcripts.
-We may have copies of previously submitted GRE, GMAT, or TOEFL scores submitted within the past 5 years; please email firstname.lastname@example.org to confirm.
-You will need to retake the exam if your exam date now falls outside the acceptable time frame (5 years for GRE/GMAT, 18 months for TOEFL/IELTS).
+We may have copies of previously submitted GRE, GMAT, or TOEFL/IELTS scores submitted within the past 5 years; please email firstname.lastname@example.org to confirm.
+You will need to retake the TOEFL/IELTS exam if your exam date now falls outside the acceptable time frame, which is 18 months.
 We request that applicants submit new letters of recommendation, to reflect the updated status of the application.

 If I submit my letters of recommendation online, do I need to mail hard copies too?

 No, the online version of the letter will suffice.
-You do not need to mail a hard copy of the letter.
+Due to COVID-19, we are not currently accepting hard copies.